Nothing makes you want to simplify your life like homeschooling.

 - Spend 15 minutes every day decluttering something.
 A drawer, a cabinet, or part of a room.
 Carry a small trash can and a paper bag with handles with you.
 Things either stay in the drawer (you use it regularly), go into the trash (you don’t use it), or into the bag (you can’t use it but maybe someone else could so you’re giving it away)

-- Develop the habit of putting things back where they belong after you use them, and teach your kids to do the same.
+- Develop the habit of shutting cabinet doors and drawers and putting things back where they belong after you use them.
+Teach your kids to do the same.

 - Enlist the help of your kids!
 Everybody should be involved in keeping the house clean and organized.
-Even a two-year-old can learn to put toys away.
+Even a two-year-old can learn to put toys away, take clothes out of a front-loading washer or dryer, throw things in the trash or recycling, and “help” sweeping or dusting with these tools.
+And don’t forget to give lots of praise and hugs for good effort.

 - Have one or two times a day where everyone picks up for 15 minutes.
-I suggest right before lunch and right before dad comes home/bedtime.
+I suggest right before lunch and right before dad comes home or at bedtime.
 Make it fun by racing against a timer or playing music with a fast beat.

 - If you can’t find room for your stuff, you might have too much stuff.

-8. Simplify your homeschool life by planning your homeschool lessons two or more weeks in advance.
+8. Simplify your homeschool life by planning your homeschool lessons one-two weeks in advance.

 Take a 2-3 hour block during the weekend (or whenever you can), have your spouse or a friend watch your kids, and plan your next homeschooling week: